This tour starts and ends in Kathmandu. Arrival and departure will be at Kathmandu.

 Nepal’s capital is surrounded by a valley full of historic sites, ancient temples, shrines, and fascinating villages.
 Mingle with locals and animals amid Durbar Square’s monuments, or join mountain trekkers in the bustling Thamel District.
 Explore shops for exquisite work by local artisans—carpets and paper prints are specialties.

 Located 150 km West of Kathmandu, Chitwan is the best place for nature lovers.
 Chitwan means ‘heart of the jungle’ with a sub-tropical climate.
 Chitawan National Park is the first established national park in Nepal.
 It belongs to a World Heritage Site and is one of the most visited places in Chitwan.
-This national park conserves different species of wild animals and birds including Bengal tigers, one-horned rhinoceros, and Asiatic elephant.
+This national park conserves different species of wild animals and birds including Bengal tigers, one-horned rhinoceros, and many species of deer and birds.

 Nepal is a landlocked, mountainous country located between India and Tibet.
 It is well known for the impressive Himalayan range and deep valleys that shape the landscape.
 Nepalis have a reputation for being dependable and resilient people who can withstand difficult conditions.
 This was recently exemplified in the stoic national response following the devastating earthquake of 2015.
 Nepalis often exhibit patience and calmness, and are generally not overly dramatic people.
 Their tolerance has enabled many different faiths and ethnicities to coexist quite harmoniously.
 Much of Nepal’s culture is deeply steeped in tradition and religion.
 However, new values and ideas are being introduced to the general population in light of a new democratic political order.